 This feature varies depending on the device.
 For example, Forerunner 235 (For more details check out this popular Garmin fitness tracker on Amazon) can monitor heart rate continuously and estimates the maximum volume of oxygen you can use during activity.

 Most of the users like to choose a fitness watch with this functionality to help them monitor their health.

 Heart rate variability: a great indicator of your fitness level

 If your overall health is your priority, monitoring your heart rate variability is the feature you should consider when buying a tracker.
 Heart rate variability is the variation in time in intervals of heartbeats.
 The higher the number the greater you are doing.
 The lowest score is related to heart problems, diabetes, and other health-related conditions.

 Want to know more about HRV?
 Don’t miss our post “Best HRV Monitor Watch: Maximize Your Fitness Routine Now” to help you understand how important your heart rate variability is, how you can improve it, optimize your plan.

 It is very important to see your run or walking stats, such as pace, duration, and distance.

-If you like to see your stats without connecting to your phone then you may choose a fitness watch with integrated or built-in GPS, like the Garmin Forerunner 35 (Check out current pricing on Amazon).
+If you like to see your stats without connecting to your phone then you may choose a fitness watch with integrated or built-in GPS, like the Garmin Forerunner 35 (Check out this fitness watch for runners on Amazon).